Randomized contractions meet lean decompositions

 A simple but crucial observation connecting lean decompositions with the decomposition promised by Theorem~\ref{thm:decomposition} is that if a tree decomposition admits no single bag lean witness of order at most $k$, then every bag is $(i,i)$-unbreakable for every $1 \leq i \leq k$.
-By combining this with the fact that the refinement step applied to a lean witness of order $k'$ introduces one new adhesion of size $k'$ (and does not increase the size of other adhesions), we obtain the following. \begin{theorem} For every graph $G$ and integer $k$, there exists a tree decomposition $(T,\beta)$ of $G$ such that every adhesion of $(T,\beta)$ is of size at most $k$ and every bag is $(i,i)$-unbreakable for every $1 \leq i \leq k$. \end{theorem} \begin{proof}[Proof sketch.]
+By combining this with the fact that the refinement step applied to a lean witness of order $k'$ introduces one new adhesion of size $k'$ (and does not increase the size of other adhesions), we obtain the following.

+\begin{theorem} For every graph $G$ and integer $k$, there exists a tree decomposition $(T,\beta)$ of $G$ such that every adhesion of $(T,\beta)$ is of size at most $k$ and every bag is $(i,i)$-unbreakable for every $1 \leq i \leq k$. \end{theorem} \begin{proof}[Proof sketch.]
 Start with a trivial tree decomposition $(T,\beta)$ that consists of a single bag $V(G)$.
 As long as there exists a single bag lean witness of order at most $k$ in $(T,\beta)$, apply the refinement step of Bellenbaum and Diestel to it.
-It now remains to observe that if any bag $\beta(t)$ for some $t\in T$ was not $(i,i)$-unbreakable for some $1 \leq i \leq k$, then the separation witnessing this would give rise to a single bag lean witness for $\beta(t)$. \end{proof} A naive implementation of the procedure of Theorem~\ref{thm:exist} runs in time exponential in $n$, while for any application in parameterized algorithms one needs an FPT algorithm with $k$ as the parameter.
-To achieve this goal, one needs to overcome two obstacles.
+It now remains to observe that if any bag $\beta(t)$ for some $t\in T$ was not $(i,i)$-unbreakable for some $1 \leq i \leq k$, then the separation witnessing this would give rise to a single bag lean witness for $\beta(t)$.